TFJamin/FactorioTAS/README.md

 The list that follows is an outline of the tools planned/currently implemented:

-Reqind - Snapshot every n ticks, also remember last n ticks for smoother short rollbacks
+Rewind - Snapshot every n ticks, also remember last n ticks for smoother short rollbacks

 Realtime Input Editing - Piano roll type input list, editable mid-game